 We also wanted an opportunity to highlight landmarks which have historical and cultural significance, some of which get overlooked.
 It’s a chance to discover the hidden gems in our community and learn more about Newcastle.

 Newy with Kids would like to thank the City of Newcastle for their support through the Boost Your Place placemaking program.
-This grant enabled Newy with Kids to develop six family scavenger hunts.
+This grant enabled Newy with Kids to research and develop six family scavenger hunts.

 Who did the design for the scavenger hunts?